TheSh1ro/TheSh1ro/README.md

 - **Discord bot** and **Vue** application with AI integration for server management.
 - **AI optimization projects** and experimenting with social media bots.

-Always learning and open to collaboration.
-Feel free to reach out!
+Always learning and open to collaboration